Soccer legend Pele's renal support removed until Monday

-SAO PAULO, Nov 30 (Reuters) - Brazilian soccer legend Pele’s health continued to improve on Sunday, with doctors removing renal support temporarily to assess the evolution of a urinary tract infection.
+SAO PAULO (Reuters) - Brazilian soccer legend Pele’s health continued to improve on Sunday, with doctors removing renal support temporarily to assess the evolution of a urinary tract infection.

 The 74-year-old three-time World Cup champion was put on kidney support treatment last week.
 In a statement, Hospital Israelita Albert Einstein said the treatment would be suspended until Monday, when doctors would decide whether or not to reinstate it.